How to Enroll Your Child

 Following your observation, if you would like to place your child on our waiting list, you will need to complete a Waiting List Form and return it to our office.
 Any child, from birth to three years old, can be placed on the waiting list.

 The next step is to attend a Prospective Parents’ Night, where you will learn more about Montessori education and our school.
 You will get a closer look at the classroom, and you can ask any questions you have about our program.
 Once you have done this, you can pay the registration fee of $75 to secure your place on the waitlist.
 Then, it is time for you to bring your child to a group session with other prospective students.
 They will get the opportunity to meet other children their age and see the school to become comfortable with the building.
 The guides at our school will observe the children for readiness, interests, and personalities, just to get an idea of who your child is.

 After the child group sessions, families will be sent contracts if we are certain that we have a place for your child in the fall.
 You will submit your contract along with the First Family Fee and First Semester Supply Fee.
 The first installment of the next year’s tuition is due by June 30th.

 Where does the name Montessori come from?

 Is Montessori a for-profit or non-profit entity?
-Montessori School of Casper is a 501(c)(3) non-profit corporation and is a private, Parent Co-op.
+Montessori School of Casper is a 501(c)(3) non-profit corporation.
 MSC is accredited by the Association Montessori International (AMI).
 The preschool is certified through the Department of Family Services and meets statewide child-care requirements.

 Where does funding come from?

-The school is funded entirely by donation and tuition and requires that Co-op members volunteer at least 20 hours each school year and participate in annual fundraising events.
+The school is funded entirely by donation and tuition and requires that parent members volunteer at least 20 hours each school year and participate in annual fundraising events.